When to Skimp and When to Splurge

 Skimp on invitations.
 Arts and craft stores offer have a nice selection of print-your-own invitations.
 While not as fancy as those from a print shop, DIY invites are generally classy, if simple.
 Savings: hundreds.

 Splurge on photography.
 Do not hire your uncles grad students ex-girlfriends sister to take the pictures.
 Its not worth it to take a chance with the photos.
 The photographs are how you will remember and what you will show your children years later.
 Hire a pro, they are worth every penny.
-Saiaf Films are the best Scottsdale wedding photographers, they listen to your unique wedding photo ideas and stay committed to your vision.
+The professional wedding photographers will listen to your unique wedding photo ideas and stay committed to your vision.
 They are attentive to the emotional imagery of your celebration through film and portraits.
-Saiaf Films strives for nothing less than being the best Phoenix wedding photographer.

 Skimp on favors.
 Half of them get left behind on the tables anyway.
 Go to internet bulk stores to find something cute that wont break the bank.
 Or DIY it.
 Savings: hundreds.